Lead Response Time: Every Study (MIT, HBR, Drift)

 Inbound Calls Are Even More Time-Sensitive

-The studies above primarily examine web form leads - situations where the buyer fills out a form and waits for a callback.
-Inbound phone calls represent even higher intent, because the buyer is actively trying to talk to someone right now.
-The Ringba/CallRail data shows that 80% of callers who do not get through will not leave a voicemail, and 85% will not call back.
-For inbound calls, the "response window" is not 5 minutes - it is the ringing of the phone.
-If you do not answer, the lead is gone.
-AI voice agents answer every inbound call within seconds, converting this highest-intent lead channel from a leaky bucket into a sealed funnel.
-For more on how AI handles inbound lead qualification specifically, see our guide to AI lead qualification calls.
+The studies above mostly examine web form leads, where the buyer fills out a form and waits.
+Inbound phone calls signal even higher intent because the buyer wants to talk to someone right now.
+For an inbound call the "response window" is not five minutes - it is the ringing of the phone.
+If you do not answer, the lead moves to the next result.
+AI voice agents answer every inbound call within seconds, turning the highest-intent lead channel from a leaky bucket into a sealed funnel - and when a call does slip through, automated missed-call recovery calls the prospect straight back.
+For how AI handles inbound qualification specifically, see our guide to AI lead qualification calls.

 Frequently Asked Questions